It's finally time to get out the measuring tape! Follow these helpful guidelines and tips to make the process much easier.

-It is very important to make a muslin and test fit your basic block garments.
-Once you get the perfect fit in a block, everything after that will be much easier.
+It is very important to make a muslin and test fit your basic sloper garments.
+Once you get the perfect fit in a sloper, everything after that will be much easier.

 When you do your fitting, sometimes a bad measurement becomes obvious and it is easy to correct.
 However, every measurement is highly integrated when drafting.
 You may think one measurement is at fault and it turns out that it was another.